-We now invite submissions by authors and publishers of exceptional contemporary monographs for inclusion in an annual special issue profiling the three finest contributions to the field over the course of each year.
+We invite submissions by authors and publishers of exceptional contemporary monographs for inclusion in an annual section profiling the three finest contributions to the field over the course of each year.
 Submissions are invited from within each of the fields noted above.
 Those which intersect those fields are particularly encouraged.

-Politics, Philosophy and Religion,
+Politics, Philosophy and Religion